Rajavn6789/ac_telemetry_stepper/README.md

 4. AC 240V to DC 5A 12V 60W Power Adapter

 #### b) TB6600 Driver Settings
-These settings depend on the stepper motor settings

 1. SW1 - ON
 2. SW2 - OFF